 Is it illegal to undertake?

-Here’s Highway Code rule 268: ‘In congested conditions, where adjacent lanes of traffic are moving at similar speeds, traffic in left-hand lanes may sometimes be moving faster than traffic to the right.
+Highway Code rule 268 states: ‘In congested conditions, where adjacent lanes of traffic are moving at similar speeds, traffic in left-hand lanes may sometimes be moving faster than traffic to the right.
 In these conditions you may keep up with the traffic in your lane even if this means passing traffic in lanes to your right.
 Do not weave in and out of lanes to overtake.’

 When is it acceptable to undertake?

-Let’s consider a scenario to assess when it is and isn’t acceptable to undertake.
+Let’s look at an example to find out more clearly when it is and isn’t acceptable to undertake.

 When is it not acceptable to undertake?